Can Shiplap Get Wet? – Waterproof Shiplap for Bathroom Ceiling

 • Wetwall: Wetwall produces a range of waterproof wall panels suitable for use in bathrooms and other wet areas.
 Their panels are available in a variety of finishes, including shiplap.

-• Selkie Board: Selkie Board produces waterproof wall and ceiling panels designed for use in bathrooms and other wet areas.
-Their panels are made from a high-pressure laminate that is durable and easy to maintain.
+• Selkie Board: Selkie Board produces waterproof wall and ceiling panels designed for bathrooms and other wet areas.
+Their panels are made from a durable, easy-to-maintain high-pressure laminate.

 How to protect shiplap in a bathroom?

-To protect the shiplap in the bathroom, apply a mildew-resistant or semi-gloss paint coat because it is easier to clean.
+To protect the shiplap in the bathroom, apply a mildew-resistant or semi-gloss paint coat, which is easier to clean.
 You can also apply a clear coat sealer to the boards to give them an additional moisture protection layer.
-It is recommended to use a clear sealant to guard against moisture, dust, and fingerprints.
+It is recommended that you use a clear sealant to guard against moisture, dust, and fingerprints.

 So please take the following steps to protect the shiplap in the bathroom: